-This two-part chemistry experiment uses a household acid, vinegar, to clean copper pennies.
-Kids can observe the oxidation process as the copper in the pennies reacts with oxygen in the air to first form copper oxide and then malachite.
-Get your kids interested in STEM → science, technology, engineering, and math with this easy chemistry project!
+This two-part penny change experiment uses vinegar, a household acid, to clean copper pennies.
+Kids can observe the oxidation process as the copper in the pennies reacts with oxygen in the air to form copper oxide and then malachite.
+This easy chemistry project gets kids interested in STEM → science, technology, engineering, and math!

 Science Lab Supplies

-- Free printable lab notebook with full instructions (download in the free printable library)
+- Free printable lab notebook with full instructions (get the free lab notebook here)

 The lab book contains three easy science experiments for kids and contains areas to record your notes and observations.
 You can print it on card stock or plain paper and assemble it with ring clips or staples.
 It would be perfect for a science party.